neuroailab/mtl_perception/README.md

-## When the ventral visual stream is not enough: A deep learning account of medial temporal lobe involvement in perception
+## A deep learning account of medial temporal lobe involvement in perception

 Our recent [findings](summary/manuscript/preprint.pdf) are reflected in the structure of this repository:

-- `electrophysiological/`: fit computational proxy for the VVS to electrophysiological recordings from IT and V4 cortex
+- `electrophysiological/`: model fits to electrophysiological recordings from IT and V4 cortex
 - `retrospective/`: generate model performance on all experiments in the  retrospective dataset
 - `high-throughput/`: collect human behavior on novel dataset and preprocess the results
 - `in_silico/`: examine effects of changing model architecture and trained data on PRC-relevant behavior